-If you left full-time education for the first time in a particular financial year, you can only claim the tax-free threshold for the months you were not studying full-time.
-You must reduce it by \$500 for each full month you were studying.
+If you left full-time education for the first time in a particular income year, you can only claim the tax-free threshold for the months you were not studying full time.
+You must reduce the full-year tax-free threshold by \$500 for each full month you were studying.
 However, if you were working while you were studying, you can add on your net income for these months to work out your tax-free threshold.
 As a result your tax-free threshold may still work out to be \$6,000.